Dora CLI Reference

 1. Build (if build command specified)

-2. Spawn process with ADORA_NODE_CONFIG env var
+2. Spawn process with DORA_NODE_CONFIG env var

 3. Node registers via TCP/shmem handshake